How to Suppress Output in Bash [3 Cases With Examples]

 EXPLANATION

-Here, the ‘file’ variable is assigned the path to the file we want to check.
+Here, the ‘file’ variable is assigned the path to the file a user wants to check.
 The ls command lists the file but the output is redirected to /dev/null using &> effectively silencing it.
 The if statement checks the status of the ls command and simply prints if the file exists or not.

 Run a Bash Script & suppress output & error messages.The output is only echoing the message “File exists”.
 It’s not displaying the output or any of the error messages (if exists) of the ls command.
 Cause they have been redirected to the null device.